Field Trips and Optional Student Travel

 Trip coordinators should complete the appropriate participation agreement and provide to students to read and sign prior to departure.
 Language in the form templates should NOT be edited except for the highlighted fields.
 Be sure to include a detailed description of the trip and the associated risks.

-Trip coordinators must arrange transportation and accompany the group on the trip.
-Trip coordinators should not transport students in their personal vehicles to avoid personal liability.
+Trip coordinators must arrange transportation and attend the trip.
+Trip coordinators should not transport students in their personal vehicles or coordinate travel in other personal vehicles.